 TGax Editor: Change the paragraph below of this subclause as follows (#CID 4721, 5819, 8367, 9355):

 Non-AP STAs set the More Data Ack subfield to 1 to indicate that they can process Ack frames with the More Data bit in the Frame Control field equal to 1 and remain in the awake state.
 Non-AP STAs set the More Data Ack subfield to 0 otherwise.
-For APs, the More Data Ack subfield is reserved.
+An HE AP sets the More Data Ack subfield to 1 to indicate that it can generate Ack, BlockAck, and Multi-STA BlockAck frames with the More Data bit in the Frame Control field equal to 1; otherwise the AP sets the More Data Ack subfield to 0.
+For non-HE APs, the More Data Ack subfield is reserved. (#4721, 5189, 8367, 9355) An HE TDLS peer STA uses the More Data Ack subfield to indicate support for both processing and generating these control response frames.(#8367, 8368)